Rahul7434/Blog/README.md

 # Usage

 1. Run This Command For Creating Project  ```django-admin startproject projectname``` For Example: ```django-admin startproject Blogs``` open Blogs ```cd blogs``` Then create app ```py manage.py startapp app1```

 2. ```py manage.py makemigrations``` (it will generate python code to the sql query) Then ```py manage.py migrate```(it will save the all sql generated code in database).

 3. Run the  Server ```py manage.py runserver``` it starts a lightweight development web server provided by Django. allows us to do this by serving  application on a local development URL (usually http://127.0.0.1:8000/ by default).
 This makes it easy to test our views, templates, and application logic.

 4. ```py manage.py createsuperuser``` For manage admin interface. you can access the admin panel at http://127.0.0.1:8000/admin/ by default.

+ ##  When you Run the server it will give http://127.0.0.1:800/ Url copy this URL and run on any  browser, but your server must be running.